 - Chest x-ray.
 A chest x-ray is a painless test that allows your clinician to look at your lungs and airways.
 Although more than 90% of people with sarcoidosis will have abnormal x-rays, many other conditions can cause abnormal x-rays too.
 Often, a clinician will notice signs of sarcoidosis on an x-ray that was ordered for other purposes.

 - CT scans.
 A CT scan (sometimes called a "CAT scan") uses x-rays to create cross-sectional pictures of the body.
 During a CT scan, the patient lies on a narrow table that can slide in and out of a tube-shaped scanner.
 It's important to stay still during the exam, so the machine can take clear pictures.
 Because your muscles, bones, and lungs move with every breath, you may be asked to hold your breath for brief periods.
 Some CT scans require the use of contrast, a special dye that helps certain things show up more clearly on the resulting pictures.
-If your exam requires the use of contrast, a health-care provider will tell you when and how the contrast will be administered.
-Some types of contrast are given through an IV.
-Others are ingested before the exam.
+The contrast is given through an IV.
+If your exam requires the use of contrast, a health-care provider will let you know.

 - Lung function tests (also called pulmonary function tests or PFTs).
 Your health-care provider may have you breathe out into a mouthpiece that's attached to a spirometer, a device that measures the amount and speed of air you blow out.
 This test gives information about how well your lungs are working.
 Other equally painless tests may be prescribed.
 Lungs affected by sarcoidosis generally don't work as well as healthy lungs.

 - Lung biopsy.
-If your chest x-ray, lung function tests, and symptoms suggest pulmonary fibrosis, your health-care provider may obtain sample of lung tissue.
+If your chest x-ray, CT scan, lung function tests, and symptoms suggest sarcoid involvement in the lungs or lymph nodes around the lungs, your health-care provider may obtain samples of lung tissue or lymph nodes tissue.
 The tissue can be analyzed in a laboratory to see if it shows signs of sarcoidosis.
 Pulmonary specialists can obtain lung tissue samples with bronchoscopy.
 This procedure is usually done in a hospital, but does not require admission.
-A bronchoscope is a thin, flexible tube that is threaded into your airways and lungs through your nose or mouth.
+A bronchoscope is a thin, flexible tube that is placed into your airways and lungs through your nose or mouth.
 Specimens are obtained through this tube.
-Medication will be used to numb your throat before the procedure, and you will be given medication to help you relax.
+Medication will be used to numb your throat before the procedure, and you will be given medication to sedate you for the procedure.

 - Blood tests.
-Many people with sarcoidosis make excess amounts of vitamin D and/or a chemical called angiotensin-converting enzyme.
-Blood tests can be used to detect high levels of these substances.
+Many people with sarcoidosis make excess amounts of a chemical called angiotensin-converting enzyme.
+Blood tests can be used to detect high levels of this substance.
 However, other conditions also cause elevated level vitamin D and angiotensin-converting enzymes, so these tests can't be used to confirm a sarcoidosis diagnosis.
-Blood tests can also be used to check blood levels and to look for evidence of liver or kidney damage.
+Blood tests can also be used to check white and red blood cell levels and to look for evidence of liver or kidney damage.

 - MRI (magnetic resonance imaging).
 Like x-rays and CT scans, MRI tests provide a glimpse inside the body.
 MRIs can be used to look for signs of sarcoidosis in the brain, spinal cord, heart, bones, and other organs.